OliverNichols/pet-clinic/README.md

 ### Proposal

-Our approach to this project is to utilise the azure DevOps pipeline interfaced with a Github webhook for the repository for automated continuous integration and delivery.
+Our approach to this project is to utilise the Azure DevOps Pipelines interfaced with a Github webhook for the repository for automated continuous integration and delivery.
 We use this pipeline to test the application using Karma, build and push it with Docker to Nexus, set up host configuration with Terraform and deploy it with Kubernetes.

 The reason we decided on the Azure DevOps Pipelines was because our resources were created in Azure and several `az` commands are required in our configuration and the Azure DevOps Pipelines tool is designed to be easily integrated with the Azure Portal.